fbpx

 Result Before Prop 19

-Result with Prop 19 in Effect
+Result With Prop 19 in Effect

 Result with Prop.
 19 in Effect: there is an adjustment to the assessed value of the home and a full reassessment on the rental property.
-The new assessed value of the home is $2 million because the fair market value exceeds the assessed value by more than $1 million (in that case, the calculation for the new assessed value is the fair market value of $3 million less $1 million).
-The new assessed value for the rental property is its fair market value of $2 million because no exemption to reassessment applies for transfers of real property from parent to child other than the primary residence.
+The new value is $2 million, as the fair market value exceeds the previous by over $1 million.
+The rental property’s new assessed value is $2 million, as no exemption applies to non-primary residences.

 Thus, the new combined annual property tax will be $50,000.
-Furthermore, the daughter has to use the family home as her primary residence or else the home will be reassessed to its fair market value of $3 million, which would increase the combined annual property tax for both properties to $62,500.
+If the daughter doesn’t live in the family home, it will be reassessed at $3 million, raising the annual tax to $62,500.

 Los Angeles Real Estate Attorney